Philip Pfeifer: San Francisco Giants

-On March 20, 2021, Pfeifer signed a minor league contract with the San Francisco Giants organization that included an invitation to Spring Training.
-He pitched to a 7.13ERA over 35.1 innings between AAA Sacramento and AA Richmond, making 4 starts and 10 appearances in relief.
-He elected free agency at the end of the season on November 7, 2021.
+On March 20, 2021, Pfeifer signed a minor league contract with the San Francisco Giants organization that included an invitation to MLB Spring Training.
+He pitched to a 7.13 ERA over 35 1/3 innings split between the Triple-A Sacramento River Cats and Double-A Richmond Flying Squirrels, making 4 starts and 10 appearances in relief.
+He tore his UCL and required full reconstruction in July.
+Pfeifer elected free agency at the end of the season on November 7.

 Canberra Cavalry

-On November 12, 2022, Pfeifer signed with the Canberra Cavalry of the Australian Baseball League.
+On November 12, 2022, Pfeifer signed with the Canberra Cavalry of the Australian Baseball League, having played for them in the 2019-2020 season as well.